nyu-dl/dl4ir-query-reformulator/README.md

 ## Dataset and Other Files

 The datasets and auxiliary files can be [downloaded here](https://drive.google.com/drive/folders/0BwmD_VLjROrfLWk3QmctMXpWRkE?usp=sharing).
-They are under the BSD 3 License.
+They are under BSD 3 License.

 * **msa_dataset.hdf5**: MS Academic dataset: a query is the title of a paper and the ground-truth documents are the papers cited within.
 * **msa_corpus.hdf5**: MS Academic corpus: each document consists of a paper title and abstract.